ualberta-cmput301/ualberta-cmput301.github.io/content/general/presentation-rubric.md

 3. Present the project to the class
     * Your presentation must be targeted to the audience who are in the class.
     * Presentations will be done by group.
     * Presentation should be about 8 minutes, no more.
 Try NOT to wrap up the presentation really early.
+You MUST finish your presentation within the time constraints so please rehearse properly.
+You will lose 2 marks if you run over time.
     * Presentation should cover all the aspects of group assignment 5 including the five points which should be in the report.
     * You can use PowerPoint or Google Slides or whatever presentation software you like.
     * You will need to present in lab in person during lab time.